npfernandes/ensemblify/docs/source/installation.rst

    the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-#.
-Add an environment variable with the path to your BIFT executable to your shell configuration file by running:
+4. Add an environment variable with the path to your BIFT executable to your ``conda`` environment:

    .. code-block:: bash

+      conda env config vars set BIFT_PATH=$(realpath bift) conda deactivate
+      conda activate ensemblify_env
-      echo "export BIFT_PATH='$(realpath bift)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $BIFT_PATH # to check if the variable has been set correctly
+      echo $BIFT_PATH # to check if the variable has been set correctly

    this will allow Ensemblify to know where your BIFT executable is located.